scipy-conference/scipy_proceedings/papers/jyotika_singh/jyotika_singh.rst

 and 2020 to analyze average audience engagement patterns.
 The viewership trends reflect the reduction from March onwards when COVID hit most locations across the globe.
 Figure :ref:`statsshiftfig` further shows engagement shift between 2019 and 2020.
+The trend slopes upwards until March hits, which is when a lot of locations imposed stay at home orders and lockdowns.
 The trend slopes downwards, picks up a little July onwards, which correlates with the time Europe lifted a lot of the travel restrictions.
+The chart representing "travel vlog" content engagement largely correlates with the flight search trend as shown in figure :ref:`flightsfig`.
 It can be seen however, people were still creating travel vlogs and commenting on such videos.
 Between June and September 2020, amidst a much-reduced travel, what were these videos, what content was getting created, who was creating it and what were